deepshikhak412/deepshikhak412/README.md

 - 👋 Hi, I’m Deepshikha Kumari.
-- 👀 I have keen interest in high voltage and deep learning - two extremely uncorrelated domains and I enjoy working towards the amalgamation of both to find smart solutions.
+- 👀 I have keen interest in high voltage and deep learning - two extremely discrete but equally cardinal domains and I enjoy working towards the amalgamation of both to find smart solutions.
 Personally, GitHub has been the greatest source of information and inspiration and
      I am here to take baby steps towards contributing to this ingenious society.
 - 🌱 I am an incoming masters student at ETH Zurich in the major electrical engineering and information technology.